 - Served as president of the Planned Parenthood Federation of America from 1996 to 2005

-Though Feldt said in a 2000 interview that it is PPFA's "organizational policy” not to endorse a presidential candidate, in 2004 the group for the first time did precisely that, endorsing John Kerry.
-Feldt explained that the decision to back Kerry was made in response to “the Bush administration’s war on choice."
-Following Kerry's loss, Feldt criticized him for his ineffectuality in addressing his pro-abortion stance.
-"I have great respect for John Kerry," said Feldt, "but there's no question he did not articulate these issues well.
-He seemed equivocal.
-He ceded the moral high ground to the other side."
+Though Feldt said in a 2000 interview that Planned Parenthood had an “organizational policy” not to formally endorse any presidential candidate, in 2004 PPFA for the first time did precisely that, endorsing Democratic standard-bearer John Kerry.
+Feldt explained that the decision to back Kerry was made in response to “the Bush administration’s war on choice.”

-Feldt was one of the chief organizers of the April 25, 2004 “March for Women's Lives” held in Washington, D.C. - a rally that drew more than a million demonstrators advocating for unrestricted access to taxpayer-funded abortions at any stage of pregnancy.
-Said Feldt, "if [anti-abortion advocates] really wanted to prevent abortions, their time would be better spent working with us to provide family planning and education than by carrying picket signs."
+Feldt was one of the chief organizers of the April 25, 2004 “March for Women's Lives” held in Washington, DC—a rally that drew more than a million demonstrators advocating for unrestricted access to taxpayer-funded abortion-on-demand at any stage of pregnancy.